 There are many options for food in West Yellowstone.
 And once leaving the park, we find gas then supper there.
 Firehole Bar-B-Que Company is #1 on Tripadvisor and it sounds good.
 You can read more about them here: BBQ in West Yellowstone | Firehole BBQ Company.
 It’s about 8:00 when we get to the restaurant, and park and go in to order.
 There’s still a line to order at the counter, but it goes fast.
 The menu is pretty simple: brisket, pork, turkey, buffalo sausage or ribs and 4 different sides.
 And the 1st 3 you can get as sandwiches.
 However, when we get to the counter, they tell us they just have brisket and ribs left.
 So, we order 3 brisket sandwiches, which they cut and make right at the counter.

 We order 1 of each side for the sandwiches: beans, corn salad and coleslaw.
 And we order a sausage link with a side of mac n cheese for our daughter.
 We also order fountain drinks and grab some of their original and hot sauces too.
 We take the boxes and drinks to our car to check them out.
 The brisket sandwiches are stacked and look messy, so we decide to eat in the car.
 They are really, really good, and so are the sides.
 Gigi said she’s never eaten a brisket sandwich before since she usually eats pulled pork.
-But she loved it, too.
+But she loves it, too.
 As we are eating another couple comes up and tries to walk in, but they’ve already closed.
 We’re lucky we got here when we did.
 And after eating, we drive the hour back to Big Sky for the night.

 Summary